pjekel/cbtree/documentation/FileStore.md

 > compose the root directory.
 If this variable is set it overwrites the basePath parameter
 > in any HTTP query string and therefore becomes the server wide basepath.

     CBTREE_BASEPATH /system/wide/path

-> Given the above basepath and if the document root of your server is /MyServer/htdoc the root
+> Given the above basepath and if the document root of your server is /MyServer/htdocs the root
-> directory for the Server Side Application becomes: */MyServer/htdoc/system/wide/path*
+> directory for the Server Side Application becomes: */MyServer/htdocs/system/wide/path*

 CBTREE_METHODS

 > A comma separated list of HTTP methods to be supported by the Server Side Application.
 > By default only HTTP GET is supported.
 Possible options are uppercase GET, DELETE and POST.
 Example:

     CBTREE_METHODS GET,DELETE,POST

 > If only HTTP GET support is required there is no need to define CBTREE_METHODS, if however,
-> HTTP DELETE or POST support is required you ***MUST*** define the CBTREE_METHODS variable.
+> HTTP DELETE and/or POST support is required you ***MUST*** define the CBTREE_METHODS variable.
 > HTTP POST is required to rename files.

 #### IMPORTANT ####